raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 h["d"]           #=> "Go Fish: d"
 ```

-JavaScript objects do not have any notion of a default value, and especially not any notion of dynamically returning a value for missing keys.
+JavaScript objects do not have any notion of a default value that we can set.
+It's always `undefined`.

 ---

 ### implementing hash in javascript

-Given that JavaScript already has `Object` and `Map`, the only motivation to snarf any of `Hash`'s behaviour is going to be the ability to set default values.
-This is rather handy in Ruby, so let's come up with a toy implementation we can play with in JavaScript.
+Given that JavaScript already has `Object` and `Map`, the only motivation to snarf any of `Hash`'s behaviour is going to be the ability to set our own default values.
+This is rather handy in Ruby, and it might be handy in JavaScrip too.
+So let's come up with a toy implementation we can play with.

-the first thing we have to decide is whether we'll base our implementation on `Object` or `Map`.
+The first thing we have to decide is whether we'll base our implementation on `Object` or `Map`.
 For the purposes of this essay, `Object` has the nicer syntax, and using objects as dictionaries is the usual case in JavaScript.
 And a `Map` implementation will be trivial once the basic pattern is articulated.

 When we create an instance of `Hash`, we'll wrap it in a `Proxy`[^proxy] to handle access.